FrankDeGroot/gowebapp/README.md

 - [CockroachDB](https://github.com/cockroachdb/cockroach) to store tasks,
 - an HTTP/JSON API to get, post, put and delete tasks,
 - [RedPanda](https://github.com/redpanda-data/redpanda/) to track changes to tasks,
-- a WebSocket connection to receive changes,
+- a WebSocket connection to send changes to connected browsers and receive API calls (with fallback to the HTTP/JSON API),
 - a static file server for the web site,
 - Web Components to show and edit the tasks and show the saving status.